SBS Files Chapter 11 After $310M Note Maturity

 SBS Filed After Missing the 2026 Note Maturity

 SBS's chapter 11 filing follows a March 2026 default on its 9.75% Senior Secured Notes.
-The first-day declaration states that the company could not repay the existing notes when they matured on March 1, 2026, and identifies $310 million in aggregate principal plus accrued interest and roughly $15 million of unpaid trade payables.
+The first-day declaration states that the company could not repay the existing notes when they matured on March 1, 2026, and identifies at least $310 million in principal, at least $15.6 million of accrued and unpaid interest, and approximately $15 million of unpaid trade payables as of the petition date.
 Radio Ink reported that SBS entered a 30-day forbearance agreement with majority bondholders after the missed maturity.

 The subsequent restructuring agreement moved the company from a standstill into a prepackaged case.
 The first-day declaration states that more than 90% of existing noteholders supported the prepackaged plan, with Milbank and M3 advising the ad hoc noteholder committee.
 Law360 reported that SBS signed a restructuring deal in April 2026, and Radio+Television Business Report reported that the supporting investors included funds and accounts managed by Brigade Capital Management, subsidiaries of Man Group plc, and Bayside Capital.